datahub/interactive-starter-kit/README.md

 This will put the built version of the files in the `dist` folder.

-If you pulled this repo down, you'll probably want to remove it's reference to the starter kit repo and create a new repo for itself.
+If you pulled this repo down, you'll probably want to remove its reference to the starter kit repo and create a new repo for itself.
 ```
 rm -rf .git
 git init